hci-a-if-its-2019/final-project-miauw/README.md

 - He is not familiar with cloud technology
 - He had no experiance with Azure
 - He is not familiar with accessing remote server
-- Ever create and use Virtual Machine on the cloud
+- Never create and use Virtual Machine on the cloud

 ## Transcript
 ### Participant 1